There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 Although these conditions can be symptoms of NSCLC, they are more likely to be caused by something else.
 However, if a person does experience these symptoms then they should visit a doctor straight away.

 If NSCLC is left untreated then it may spread.
 This can cause other cancers to develop in other parts of the body.
-Here are some of the symptoms that a person may experience if NSCLC has spread to other parts of the body:
+Here are

 If a person does have symptoms of NSCLC, they should visit the doctor.